Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Abstract

 \section{Abstract}

-This paper presents a technique for trajectory planning based on continuously parameterized high-level actions (motion primitives) of variable duration.
-This technique leverages deep reinforcement learning (Deep RL) to formulate a policy which is suitable for real-time implementation.
-There is no separation of motion primitive generation and trajectory planning: each individual short-horizon motion is formed during the Deep RL training to achieve the full-horizon objective.
-Effectiveness of the technique is demonstrated numerically on a well-studied trajectory generation problem and a planning problem on a known obstacle-rich map.
-This paper also develops a new loss function term for policy-gradient-based Deep RL, which is analogous to an anti-windup mechanism in feedback control.
-We demonstrate the inclusion of this new term in the underlying optimization increases the average policy return in our numerical example.
+\updates{This paper presents a technique for trajectory planning based on parameterized high-level actions.
+These high-level actions are sub trajectories that have variable shape and duration.
+The use of high-level actions can improve the performance of guidance algorithms.
+Specifically, we show how the use of high-level actions improves the performance of guidance policies that are generated via reinforcement learning (RL).
+Reinforcement learning has shown great promise for solving complex control, guidance, and coordination problems but can still suffer from long training times and poor performance.
+This work shows how the use of high-level actions reduces the required number of training steps and increases the path performance of an RL-trained guidance policy.
+We demonstrate the method on a space-shuttle guidance example.
+We show the proposed method increases the path performance (latitude range) by 18\% percent compared to a baseline RL implementation.
+Similarly, we show the proposed method achieves steady state during training with approximately 75\% fewer training steps.
+We also show how the guidance policy enables effective performance in an obstacle field.
+Finally, this paper develops a loss function term for policy-gradient-based Deep RL, which is analogous to an anti-windup mechanism in feedback control.
+We demonstrate that the inclusion of this term in the underlying optimization increases the average policy return in our numerical example.}